Pleasant Street (Yarmouth, Maine)

 In the mid-19th century, the street became the home of several notable sea captains, due to its proximity to Yarmouth Harbor at the northern end of the street.
 It is here that the road's elevation drops around 65 feet (from 75 feet to 10 feet) over the course of around 500 feet.

+A 2021 Historic Preservation Advisory Ordinance identified ten Local Historic Landmarks, three Historic Districts and three Historic Objects.
+Many are located in the Gilman Road and Pleasant Street areas, which leads to the possibility of it being a future historic district.

 History

 The street was the access road to the wharves before the Lafayette Street hill was paved.
 Several people pertinent to the shipbuilding industry lived on Pleasant Street, including Captain William Gooding.
 The above-ground basement level of number 51 was used as a paymaster's office for the nearby shipyards.

 Prior to the construction of the Lafayette Street hill in early 19th century, Smith Street, a cross street on the plateau section of Pleasant Street, led east into the area now occupied by Riverside Cemetery in an uninterrupted form.
 State Route 88 now bisects it.

 Pleasant Street was also part of the northern extension of the King's Highway that ran between Charleston, South Carolina and Boston, Massachusetts, laid out between 1650 and 1735.

 Trolley cars of the Portland and Yarmouth Electric Railway used to run, every fifteen minutes, from Portland, through Falmouth Foreside, up and down Pleasant Street and onto Main Street between 1898 and 1933, when the advent of the automobile made rail travel a less convenient option.
 A shed for passengers awaiting the trolley cars stood at the southern end of the street.
 It was called Rock Ledge Station, but was nicknamed Rubberneck due to the need for those inside the shed to crane their necks out of the shed's door to look sharply right for an approaching trolley car.

 Jacob Mitchell's Tavern stood on Pleasant Street until 1923.
 Having fallen into disrepair, it was burned down.